-NAPLAN 2018
+NAPLAN 2019

 The National Assessment Program - Literacy and Numeracy (NAPLAN) is an annual national assessment for all students in Years 3, 5, 7 and 9 this assessment includes reading, writing, language conversations and numeracy.
+Due to the issues with the NAPLAN online writing was unable to be recorded.